eschluntz/chess_engine/readme.md

      NOTE: I just realized that castling and en passant require more information than the current state of the board!
 2. do a move
 3. undo a move, and thus remember past board states

+I will use (0,0) as the top left corner of the board, even chess indexes "1" as the bottom of the board.
+I think this will be cleaner for internal representation, and I can create an interface for UI to transform "rank and file" to "row and column".

+### Move Representation

+I'll store moves as ((from_r, from_c), (to_r, to_c)).
+For storing move history, I'll also need to store any captured pice, so that moves can be undone. history = [(move, captured_piece), ...]

+At some point I'll probably need to be able to export or import to a common chess notation like PGN or Algebraic Notation.

+### Move Generation

+The best way I can think to do this is:

+1. search through the board
+2. for each piece I find, iterate through it's possible moves
+3. if that move is legal (i.e. on board, doesn't land on our own piece), add it to my move list
+4. order the moves in some better way?